Improving Human Sequential Decision-Making with Reinforcement Learning: Introduction

-Our results demonstrate that our algorithm can generate novel insights that enable human users to substantially improve their performance compared to counterparts that are not shown the tip or that are shown alternative tips derived from natural baselines.
-Interestingly, users do not merely adjust their actions by blindly following the tip.
+\paragraph{Experiment.} Our primary contribution is a large-scale randomized controlled experiment in the context of this game; Figure~\ref{fig:gameflow} illustrates the high-level setup and flow of the game and Section~\ref{sec:casestudy} provides a more detailed description.
+In particular, we perform a large-scale behavioral study on Amazon Mechanical Turk based on two different configurations of our virtual kitchen environment.
+In the \emph{normal} configuration, the participant plays three identical instantiations of the environment.
+In the \emph{disrupted} configuration, the first two instantiations of the environment are identical to the ones in the normal configuration, but the remaining four instantiations are modified so that a key worker (namely, the chef) is no longer available.
+These two configurations are visualized in the right panel of Figure~\ref{fig:gameflow}.
+The disrupted configuration is particularly challenging for the human participants, since they must un-learn preconceived notions about the optimal strategy acquired during the first two instatiations.
+For each of these configurations, we leverage our algorithm to learn interpretable tips, and then demonstrate how providing this decision-making rule improves the performance of the participants.
+Our results demonstrate that our algorithm can generate valuable insights that enable human participants to substantially improve their performance compared to counterparts that are not shown the tip or that are shown alternative tips derived from natural baselines.
+Importantly, we observe that participants do not naively adjust their policy by blindly following the tip.
 Instead, as they gain experience with the game, they increasingly understand the significance of the tip and improve their performance in ways beyond the surface-level meaning of the tip.
-Overall, our findings suggest that our algorithm infers interpretable and useful insights about the underlying task, and successfully conveys these insights to human participants.
+Overall, our findings suggest that reinforcement learning can effectively leverage trace data to infer interpretable and useful insights, and furthermore, can successfully convey these insights to humans to improve their decision-making.

-Beyond demonstrating the effectiveness of our algorithm, our results also have implications for the design of effective human-AI interfaces.
-Examining the rate at which participants comply with various tips, we find evidence suggesting that, to achieve high compliance, the human must not only understand the actions suggested by the tip, but also how to \emph{operationalize} the suggested actions.
-Thus, effective human-AI interfaces must convey not just the decisions suggested by the AI, but also how these decisions fit into a broader strategy.